cilliagustin/flixmix/README.md

 ## Future Features

-Here are some features i wan´t able to implement yet but work well on the website:
+Here are some features i was not able to implement yet but work well on the website:
 - View all movies the user has seen or added to the watchlist on the profile page.
 - When clicking a cast member or a director will link to the search movie and filter movies based on that data
 - Users can modify the list movies order.
 Right now they are always ordered by the and cannot be changed yet.